octo-technology/OpenTezos/docs/dapp/front-user-experience.md

 ---
 id: front_user_experience
 disable_pagination: true
-title: Build a dapp - User Experience
+title: Frontend (Advanced)
 authors: Benjamin Pilia
 ---

 In the previous chapter, the basic usages of the _Temple Wallet_ were covered.
 The React app that was developed is functional.
-The app displays the storage information and enables the user to make two contract calls: the first to open a raffle and the second to buy a ticket.
+The app displays the storage information and enables the user to make two contract calls: open a raffle and buy a ticket.

 However, the user experience could be improved for these aspects of the application:
 1. transactions: if the user wants to send two transactions in a row, he needs to wait for the first transaction to be confirmed before sending the second one.
 Thus, the application should prevent the user from sending several transactions and should keep the user informed about the confirmed transactions.
 2. storage information: everyone should be able to read the storage information.
-However, our app requires you to connect your temple wallet, before.
+However, our app requires you to connect a temple wallet beforehand.
 This method has to be improved.
-3. Some parts of the application should not be reachable to everyone: only the contract administrator should be able to fill the form and open the raffle, and an address having already bought a ticket should not be able to try to buy, another one.
+3. Some parts of the application should not be reachable to everyone: only the contract administrator should be able to fill the form and open the raffle, and an address having already bought a ticket should not be able to try to buy another one.

 In this chapter, we will refactor the react app to fix these three points.

 # Adding notifications

-The project can be found here: [https://github.com/bepi-octo/raffle-react-app](https://github.com/bepi-octo/raffle-react-app)
+The full project can be found here: [https://github.com/bepi-octo/raffle-react-app](https://github.com/bepi-octo/raffle-react-app)

 To install the project:
 ``` shell